 Its ease of access (the park is located in the heart of downtown Austin) makes Lady Bird Lake and park a popular place to visit for the people of Austin.

-Adopted by the city of Austin, “Keep Austin Weird” is a slogan used to promote small local businesses.
-Many visitors to Austin today visit specifically to explore its weird, zany delights.
+Adopted by the city of Austin, “Keep Austin Weird” is a slogan that promotes small local businesses.
+Many Austin visitors visit today to explore its weird, zany delights.

 Be it quirky live music venues, an odd-looking park, or a center dedicated to weird objects.
-There is always fun to be had and weird to be explored when you visit Austin, Tx.
+There is always fun and strange to be explored when you visit Austin, Tx.

 Here are the best things to do in zany Austin.

-“Gourdough’s Big Fat Doughnuts” on 1503 S 1st Street is an Austin institution, beloved of locals and visitors alike.
+“Gourdough’s Big Fat Doughnuts” on 1503 S 1st Street is an Austin institution beloved by locals and visitors alike.

 While the menu includes family favorites like the PB&J Doughnut, many visits for its more non-traditional options, like the Gourdough’s special “Squealing Pig” and “Mother Clucker.”